Middle Eastern Spice Guide

 Ras El Hanout

-Ras el hanout is a unique Moroccan spice blend.
-Made with up to a dozen spices, it translates into “top of the shop.”
+Ras el hanout is a Moroccan spice blend made with up to a dozen spices.
+The word ras el hanout translates into “top of the shop.”
 When translated into English, top of the shop means the top quality or your best spices.

-The flavor of this North African spice mix is warm, combining earthy, woody, and sweet.
+The flavor of this North African spice mix combines the falvors earthy, woody, and sweet.
 They are traditionally added in tajines and stews.
 If you have had Moroccan cuisine in the West, chances are it was flavored with ras el hanout.

 The ingredients can vary depending on who is making the blend.
 However, ras el hanout is generally made of cardamom, cumin, clove, cinnamon, nutmeg, mace, allspice, dry ginger, chili peppers, coriander seed, peppercorn, sweet and hot paprika, fenugreek, and turmeric.